 - Memory refreshing whilst giving evidence

-The CPS is committed to the proper care and treatment of witnesses as set out in the Casework Quality Standards (CQS), particularly Standard 1.
+The CPS is committed to the proper care and treatment of witnesses as set out in the Casework Quality Standards (CQS).

 Reading statements before trial

-There is no general rule that witnesses cannot see their statements before a trial.
-In a number of cases the courts have approved the practice of allowing witnesses to see their statements prior to trial.
+Although witnesses are not entitled as of right to see a copy of their statement before the day of trial, there is no general rule that prohibits a witness from seeing their statement before trial.
+Many courts have approved the practice of allowing witnesses to see their statements prior to trial.

 - The statement may be lost or may end up in the wrong hands;

-- The defence may seek to undermine the credibility of the witness by cross-examining on the basis that one or more of these events has occurred.
+- The defence may seek to undermine the credibility of a witnessby cross-examining on the basis that one or more of these events (i.e. collusion) has occurred.

-Prosecutors are referred to the Speaking to Witnesses at Court guidance which provides clarity to CPS advocates about what they are expected to do to support witnesses in giving their best evidence in court.
-It emphasises the need for advocates to ensure witnesses are properly assisted at court and that they are better prepared before giving their evidence.
+Prosecutors are referred to the Speaking to Witnesses at Court guidance which provides clarity to CPS advocates about how they are expected to support witnesses in giving their best evidence in court.
+It emphasises the need for advocates to ensure witnesses are properly assisted at court and prepared before giving their evidence.
 This includes encouraging witnesses to refresh their memory from their witness statement.

 Memory refreshing whilst giving evidence

-The CJA 2003 does not expressly purport to abolish the common law in relation to memory refreshing but it would seem that the intention was that it should supersede the common law.
+The CJA 2003 does not expressly purport to abolish the common law in relation to memory refreshing but should be read in conjunction with the common law.
 Many of the authorities built up at common law continue to have relevance.

-The provision also applies to a transcript of a sound recording.
+Section 139 also applies to a transcript of a sound recording.
 Sound recording is not defined in this part of the Act.
-It is submitted that it would apply to the sound recording contained in a video or DVD refer to Hearsay elsewhere in the Legal Guidance.
+The CPD V Evidence 18C covers memory refreshing of visually recorded interviews and the considerations therein can be considered to apply to the sound recording contained in a video, DVD or digital file.
+Also, refer to Hearsay elsewhere in the Legal Guidance.